Ahmed Khadr: Marriage and family

 Ahmed and Maha married in November at Jami Mosque in Toronto.
 In May 1978, the couple moved to Ottawa so Ahmed could finish his studies.
 In 1979, Maha gave birth to their first child and daughter, Zaynab.

 Khadr joined the Muslim Students Association at the university.
 He came to agree with their notions of Sharia law, and advocated Islamic rule for his native Egypt.

-Khadr started working at Bell Northern Research, while writing his masters thesis, entitled Development of a CSSL interface to GASP IV.
+Khadr started working at Bell Northern Research, while writing his master's thesis, entitled Development of a CSSL interface to GASP IV.
 Maha gave birth to their son Abdullah in 1981.

 Career

 The following year, Khadr was offered a position at the Gulf Polytechnique University in Bahrain, where he hoped to become a professor.
 According to a biography published by al-Qaeda in 2008, he did not like living in Canada, so he accepted the position.

 In 1982, Maha gave birth to Abdurahman, their third son.
 Disappointed to find Western influences in Bahrain, Khadr became interested in the struggle of Afghans as a result of the Soviet invasion.
 He wanted to help the Muslim widows and orphans in Afghanistan.

 Through 1983 and 1984, the family lived in Bahrain while the children were in school.
 During the summer holidays, Khadr traveled to Pakistan.
 His wife took the three children to Scarborough, Canada, where they lived with her parents.
 Khadr told friends that he had no intentions of helping to fight the Soviets, only of helping the victims of the invasion.